LARHF satellite exhibits around the Southland

-Located in the original Union Pacific Depot in Fullerton only 25 feet from the railroad mainlines of the BNSF, Metrolink and Amtrak, visitors may watch a parade of trains practically all day long.
+Located in the original Union Pacific Depot in Fullerton, only 25 feet from the railroad mainlines of the BNSF, Metrolink and Amtrak, visitors may watch a parade of trains practically all day long.
 Inside the restaurant, near the main entrance are two displays –depicting Fullerton as the “center of the compass” for trains radiating out in all directions – making this location the crossroads of Southern California railroading.
-Models of a BNSF Dash 8, the AMTRAK Pacific Surfliner, Santa Fe locomotive No. 3751 with heavyweight cars, Union Pacific “Consolidation” No. 329 and other models and photos make up these exhibits.
+The changing exhibits may display such models as a BNSF Dash 8, the Amtrak Pacific Surfliner, Santa Fe locomotive No. 3751 with heavyweight cars, and Union Pacific “Consolidation” No. 329.

 Old Spaghetti Factory Newport Beach